hananitallyson/hananitallyson/README.md

 # Hi there 👋
 - 📄 About me: I born in 2004.
 I'm taking my 4th year of Computer Science for the Internet at IFRN/CA. I'm also a full time nerd!
 I'm a Dungeon Master (Tabletop RPG).
-I love kpop and K-Dramas!
+I love kpop and Asian Drmas!
 My favorite fruit is watermelon.
 My favorite anime is Hunter x Hunter.
 - 🌏 Nationality: Brazilian.
 - 💬 Languages: Portuguese (Native), English (C1).
 - 👦 My pronouns: He/Him.